callistaenterprise/blog-multitenancy/README.md

 The `database` branch implements the *Database per tenant* strategy.

-### Schema per tenant, with separate database credentials

-The `schema_datasource` branch implements the *Schema per tenant* strategy, but with a separate database user for each schema for additional separation between the schemas.

 ### Schema per tenant

 The `schema` branch implements the *Schema per tenant* strategy.

-### Shared Database with Discriminator, using Hibernate's experimental support
+### Shared Database with Discriminator, using Hibernate Filters

 The `shared_database_hibernate` branch implements the *Shared Database with Discriminator* strategy, using Hibernate's experimental support for discriminator-based multi-tenancy